fin-cli/handbook/commands/language/theme/uninstall.md

-# wp language theme uninstall
+# fin language theme uninstall

 Uninstalls a given language for a theme.